PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 1. Confirm `git status --short --branch` is clean and local `fb-refactor5` matches `origin/fb-refactor5`.
-2. Audit the third, reduced direct-result path separately.
-It intentionally performs only a subset of full finalization today; do not add report or quantization validation unless characterization proves that path should own those artifacts.
-Extract only behavior proven identical and preserve every legacy return key, message, and skip condition.
+2. Audit the remaining live direct compatibility helpers now that builder invocation and finalization each have one call site.
+Keep the terminal backend boundary explicit; do not reintroduce fallback into the legacy TensorFlow pipeline or broaden optional artifact execution.
 3. Add a focused production-boundary characterization before sharing another scope, and preserve exact diagnostics and rule order.
 Never carry a scope across a legacy helper or introduce a blanket refresh.